-In this article, you will learn how to extend Marketing Foundation with a “Buy more than”-target, which is what Ucommerce calls an Act target.
+In this article, you will learn how to extend Marketing Foundation with a “Buy more than”-target, which is what Ucommerce calls a Criteria target.
 The “Buy more than”-target will be an order line level target, which will be combined with a “Buy product”-target to create a discount triggered.

 It can be used stand-alone as well in which case the customer just needs to “Buy more than” of whatever product she decides.
 Not the most common discount type, but it does show the power of being able to combine targets.

-Ucommerce supports two kinds of targets: The advertise target and the act target.
-Display targets are used in the process of targeting campaign items for specific customers, i.e. these are the ones you set up under the “Advertise” section of a campaign item.
+Ucommerce supports two kinds of targets: The advertise target and the criteria target.
+Display targets are used in the process of targeting promotions for specific customers, i.e. these are the ones used for advertising the promotion.

-A target might be either an advertise target, an act target, or both, e.g. a product target is actually both an advertise target and an act target as it works for both scenarios.
+A target might be either an advertise target, a criteria target, or both, e.g. a product target is actually both an advertise target and a criteria target as it works for both scenarios.

-As mentioned advertise targets are used to determine which campaign items a customer should see using the API:
+As mentioned advertise targets are used to determine which promotions a customer should see using the API:

-Our “Buy more than”-target will be an act target targeting individual order lines.
+Our “Buy more than”-target will be a criteria target targeting individual order lines.
 Before we get to that though let’s take a look at what’s required to create an advertise target or IDisplayTarget as they’re called internally in Ucommerce.

 To implement a display target you will implement the interface called IDisplayTarget, which has a single method called IsSatisfiedBy.
 This is the method invoked by Ucommerce to determine whether the target is satisfied by the current targeting context.